 Diffusion Models

 Diffusion models are generative AI systems that learn to create data by reversing a gradual noising process.
-They became one of the dominant model families for image generation and now influence video, audio, 3D, robotics, and multimodal AI.
+They became one of the dominant model families for image generation and now shape video, audio, editing, 3D, scientific design, robotics, and multimodal AI, even as newer systems mix diffusion with transformers, latent autoencoders, flow matching, rectified flow, and distillation.

 Definition

-The result is not a stored image copier or a simple collage engine.
-It is an iterative denoising system that can sample from a learned distribution, often under guidance from text, images, masks, depth maps, sketches, class labels, or other conditioning signals.
+The result is not a stored image copier or a simple collage engine, though models can memorize or closely reproduce training examples under some conditions.
+A diffusion model is an iterative denoising system that samples from a learned distribution, often under guidance from text, images, masks, depth maps, sketches, class labels, audio, video frames, or other conditioning signals.

 Diffusion models are closely related to score-based generative models, which learn the gradient of the data distribution and use stochastic processes to move from noise toward data.
 In practice, the diffusion and score-based families are often discussed together because they share denoising, noise schedules, samplers, and guidance methods.